 A few hours ago, in a sudden masochistic impulse, I went to the website of the science fiction & fantasy magazine Uncanny and clicked on their latest story.
 I read a few sentences and, as expected, recoiled in horror.
 But something else happened: I became painfully aware of something that, although I had noticed before, I had never managed to hold onto as a concrete thought: these fucking fuckers swear too fucking much.

 Seriously, every single writer from this new-new-new-sci-fi fashionable world seems to suffer from coital coprolalia.
-From that story, Old Habits:
+From said fucking story, Old Habits:

 Ghost malls are even sadder than living people malls, even though malls of the living are already pretty damned sad places to be.
 And let me get this out of the way right now, before we go any farther; I’m dead, okay?
 I’m fucking dead.
 This is not going to be one of those stories where the surprise twist is and he was dead!
 I’m not a bloody surprise twist.
 I’m just a guy who wanted to buy a necktie to wear at his son’s high school graduation.

-First of all, this is awful.
-Second, it’s further, not farther (well, OK, it’s ambiguous.)
-Third, you don’t do literary meta-commentaries in the first paragraph of your story unless you want me to stop caring about it.
-If I read “this is not going to be one of those stories,” I will stop reading immediately.
+First of all, this entire thing is awful.
+Second, it’s further, not farther (well, OK, it’s ambiguous…) Third, you don’t do literary meta-commentaries in the first paragraph of your story unless you want me to stop caring about it.
+If I read “this is not going to be one of those stories,” I will simply stop reading immediately.

 Put to the point: “I’m fucking dead”?
-Why would that expletive add anything to the story?
+Why would that fucking add anything to the fucking story?
 If anything, it clearly detracts.
-One would guess death would make one less likely to use coarse language, but apparently not.
-I can’t imagine a quicker way to destroy a ghostly or supernatural entity that said entity going all fucking fuckity fuckery.
-For example, let us render the Ghost & Hamlet interaction to modern language and sensibilities:
+One would guess death would make one less likely to use coarse language as one becomes one with the universe and realizes the follies of mortality, but apparently not.
+I can’t imagine a quicker way to destroy the ambiance of ghostly and supernatural presence that said entity going all fucking fuckity fuckery.
+For example, let us render the classic Ghost & Hamlet interaction to modern language and linguistic sensibilities: